BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 !enc(119, nil, ["Old"])

+To the left is the *Volcanic Field Readout*.
 Head up and grab *TM121 Fire Spin*.
 Smashing rocks to the right will lead you to a *Rare Candy* and hidden *Blast Powder*.
 Continue on the main path.

 !battle(["SEC",:SECURITYSYSTEM,3], "Volcanic Field")